-I use strategy parameters that fall somewhere in the middle of the range that has worked historically and do not optimize for the perfect parameters, as that will lead to curve fitting and future underperformance as your parameter set will most likely regress back to the mean performance of all parameters.
+I use strategy parameters that fall somewhere in the middle of the range that has worked historically and do not optimize for the perfect parameters.
+Doing that would lead to curve fitting and future underperformance as your parameter set will most likely regress back to the mean performance of all parameters.
 It is also quite possible to diversify across different parameters – e.g. strategies implemented across different time frames often behave quite differently.

-Simplicity (few inputs and parameters) equals robustness and enhances consistency and your trust in your portfolio.
+Simplicity (few inputs and parameters) equals robustness and enhances consistency and our trust in our portfolio.
 Future performance is more likely to be similar to the past than with complex strategies with lots of moving parts that are all subject to fluctuation.

 Focusing on building a solid investment process is more important than looking at historical returns.

 *a good piece on logical return limitations is “MISSION IMPOSSIBLE: BEATING THE MARKET OVER LONG PERIODS OF TIME“ by Alpha Architects

 **„Fortune´s formula“ by William Poundstone goes deep into the subject of bet sizing.